3dim-computational-imaging/3dim-website/content/publication/marquez-2023-mid/index.md

 ---
-title: 'Complex dielectric function of H-free a-Si films: Photovoltaic light absorber'
+title: Mid-Infrared Complex Refractive Index Spectra of Polycrystalline Copper-Nitride Films by IR-VASE Ellipsometry and Their FIB-SEM Porosity

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Emilio Márquez
-- E Marquez
+- Eduardo Blanco
+- Jose Manuel Manuel
 - manuel-ballester
-- M Garcia
-- M Cintado
-- AP Marquez
-- JJ Ruiz
-- SM Fernández
-- E Blanco
+- Marcos Garcia-Gurrea
+- Maria Isabel Rodriguez-Tapiador
+- Susana Maria Fernandez
 - florian-willomitzer
-- AK Katsaggelos
+- Aggelos K Katsaggelos

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
-author_notes: []
-date: '2023-02-01'
+date: '2023-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-05-08T23:10:28.954254Z'
+publishDate: '2024-05-08T23:10:29.010964Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).